 Mackinac Island Sites (including, but not limited to):

-The Richard and Jane Manoogian Mackinac Art Museum
+The Richard & Jane Manoogian Mackinac Art Museum

 Historic Downtown Mackinac

-– American Fur Company Store and Dr. Beaumont Museum
+– American Fur Co.
+Store & Dr. Beaumont Museum

 – Benjamin Blacksmith Shop